trongnhan1312400/Automation-Tests/README.md

 - utilities:
      - common.py: Containing all functions that is common among test scenarios.
      - constant.py: Containing all constants that are necessary to execute test scenario.
-     - logger.py: Containing classes to catch the log on console and write it file.
+     - logger.py: Containing classes to catch the log on console for writing to json file.
      - result.py: Containing classes to make the test result as a json.
-     - step.py: Containting the classes to manage the list of test step and the step's information ( step name, step status, steps message).
+     - step.py: Containing the classes to manage the list of test step and the step's information ( step name, step status, steps message).
      - test_scenario_base.py: Containing the test base class.
+All test scenario should inherit from this class.
+This class controls the work flow and hold some general test data for test scenarios that inherit it
      - utils.py: Containing all functions used by several test steps on test scenarios.

-- test_runner.py: The test runner does all the work to run all test scripts, tracktime, kill dead tests.
+- test_runner.py: The test runner does all the work to run all test scripts, track time, kill dead tests.
 You are able to specify the directory and run all scripts in the sub directories as well as run all tests (master run) or a limited number of tests by specifying a single sub directory.

 - reporter.py: Generate an HTML report to show the summary all the tests run during the same timeframe (example: all test run on 2017-11-16 would be in one report with that date).
 This would include tests that were run multiple times in a single day.
 And the report is stored in the 'reporter summary report' folder.
+- reporter_summary_report: Containing the html report.
+(Will be generated after first run).
+- test_output:  Will be generated after first run.
+     - log_files: Containing the log files of each failed test case.
+     - test_results: Containing the json result files of test case.

 ### How to run